Visit the Hanger Clinic Site

+This Notice of Privacy Practices is provided to you as a requirement of the Health Insurance Portability and Accountability Act (HIPAA).
 We are strongly committed to protecting your medical information, also referred to as “Protected Health Information”.
 We create a medical record about your care because we need the record to provide you with appropriate treatment and to comply with various legal requirements.
 We transmit some medical information about your care in order to obtain payment for the services you receive, and we use certain information in our day-to-day operations.
 This Notice will let you know about the various ways we use and disclose your Protected Health Information.
 This Notice describes your rights and our obligations with respect to the use or disclosure of your Protected Health Information.

 You will be asked to provide a signed acknowledgement of receipt of this Notice.
 Our intent is to make you aware of the possible uses and disclosures of your Protected Health Information and your privacy rights.
 The delivery of our services will in no way be conditioned upon your signed acknowledgement.
 If you decline to provide a signed acknowledgement, we will continue to provide your treatment, and will use and disclose your Protected Health Information for the purposes described in this Notice.

 “Protected Health Information” is individually identifiable health information.
-This information relates to your past, present, or future physical or mental health or condition and related health care services; to the past, present or future payment for such health care services; and includes demographic information such as your age, address or email address.
-Hanger Prosthetics & Orthotics is required by law to do the following:
+This information related to your past, present, or future physical or mental health or condition and related health care services; to the past, present or future payment for such health care services; and includes demographic information such as your age, address or e-mail address.
+Hanger Clinic is required by law to do the following:

 The following categories describe the different types of uses and disclosures of your Protected Health Information that we are permitted or required to make.
 We have also provided some examples of the types of uses and disclosures that fall within a category.
 However, not every use or disclosure in a category will be listed.

 Uses and Disclosures for Treatment, Payment and Health Care Operations

 We will use and disclose your Protected Health Information to provide, coordinate, or manage your health care and any related treatment.
 This includes the coordination or management of your health care with a third party.
-For example, we would disclose your Protected Health Information, as necessary, to the physician that referred you to us.
+For example, we would disclose your Protect Health Information, as necessary, to the physician that referred you to us.
 We will also disclose Protected Health Information to other health care providers who may be treating you.

 We may use and disclose your Protected Health Information in order to bill and obtain payment for health care services provided to you.
-This may include certain activities that your health insurance plan may undertake before it approves or pays for the health care services we recommend for you, such as: making a determination of eligibility or coverage for insurance benefits, reviewing services provided to you for medical necessity, and undertaking utilization review activities.
+This may include certain activities that your health insurance plan may undertake before it approves or pays for health care services we recommend for you, such as: making a determination of eligibility or coverage for insurance benefits, reviewing services provided to you for medical necessity, and undertaking utilization review activities.
 We may also tell your health plan about an orthotic or prosthetic device you are going to receive to obtain prior approval or to determine whether your plan will cover the device.

 We may use or disclose your Protected Health Information in connection with our business operations.
-These operations include, but are not limited to, quality assessment activities, development of clinical guidelines, reviewing the qualifications and performance of practitioners and other health care professionals, training activities, legal services and auditing functions, business planning and development and business management and general administrative activities of our facilities.
+These operations include, but are not limited to: quality assessment activities, development of clinical guidelines, reviewing the qualifications and performance of clinicians and other health care professionals, training activities, legal services and auditing functions, business planning and development and business management and general administrative activities of our facilities.
 We may share your Protected Health Information with third party “business associates” that perform various activities (e.g., collections, transcription services) for our facilities.
 Whenever an arrangement between our facility and our business associate involves the use or disclosure of your Protected Health Information, we will have a written contract that contains terms that will protect the privacy of your Protected Health Information.

 We may use or disclose your Protected Health Information to provide you with information about treatment alternatives or other health-related products and services that may be of interest to you.

 We may use or disclose your Protected Health Information to contact you to remind you of your appointment.

 We may use a sign-in sheet at the registration desk where you will be asked to sign your name.
-We may also call you by name in the waiting room when your practitioner is ready to see you.
+We may also call you by name in the waiting room when your clinician is ready to see you.

-If we decide to sell this practice or merge or combine with another practice, we may share your Protected Health Information with prospective buyers or new owners.
+If we decide to sell this clinic or merge or combine with another clinic, we may share your Protected Health Information with prospective buyers or new owners.